 First, we'll show you the big picture and take a look at how DC's financial resources are allocated on a macro level.
-The DC budget is divided into seven general categories.
-(See Figure 1.)

-You'll notice a few things right away.
-For fiscal year (FY) 2015, the actual DC budget was about \$11 billion.
+For fiscal year (FY) 2016, the actual DC budget was about \$11.0 billion.
 This includes money raised locally as well as federal dollars that DC receives.